GoogleChrome/web.dev/src/site/content/en/blog/web-payments-updates/index.md

 ---
 title: Updates to the Web Payments APIs
-subhead: Stay up to date on what's new in Web Payments
+subhead: Stay up to date on what's new in Web Payments.
 authors:
   - rsolomakhin
   - danyao